AbdulRahmanSalaah/FlutterProjects/README.md

 Projects Included:

-1- Dice Roller

-Its a simple App just dice the roller
+1- Dice Roller: A simple app that simulates rolling a dice.
+Tap the button to roll the dice and get a random result.

 ![photo_٢٠٢٤-٠٧-٠٤_١٩-٤٠-٣٩](https://github.com/AbdulRahmanSalaah/FlutterProjects/assets/117433975/f8ef5693-2560-4e8a-ae0e-ad75100df357)